-Juno Solar Witness Miller testified that Juno Solar is participating in the Transitional Cluster Study process approved by FERC on August 16, 2021.
-The Transitional Cluster is part of the process approved by FERC and by this Commission in order to transition current Interconnection Customers from a serial interconnection study process to a cluster-based study process.
-Projects in Duke's interconnection queue as of the effective date of Duke's queue reform proposal (whether under FERC jurisdiction or state jurisdiction), which had not received a system impact study, could elect to enter the Transitional Cluster Study if the customer met certain criteria and made certain financial commitments.
+Juno Solar Witness Miller testified that Juno Solar is participating in the Transitional Cluster Study process that was approved by FERC on August 16, 2021.
+The Transitional Cluster Study is part of the process approved by FERC and by this Commission in order to transition current Interconnection Customers from a serial interconnection study process to a cluster-based study process.
+Projects in Duke's interconnection queue as of the effective date of Duke's queue reform proposal (under either FERC jurisdiction or state jurisdiction), which had not received a system impact study, could elect to enter the Transitional Cluster Study if the customer met certain criteria and made certain financial commitments.
+(T. Vol. 1, pp. 28, 66)

 Under the Transitional Cluster Study process, Juno Solar may share cost responsibility for Network Upgrades with other Interconnection Customers, who may or may not be eligible to receive reimbursement for their share of the cost of the Network Upgrades, depending on their jurisdictional status.
+(T. Vol. 1, pp. 32, 58)